DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 ### Step 2: Submit a Preimage Hash of the Proposal for a forkless runtime upgrade

-* Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwestlake.datahighway.com#/democracy
+* Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss://tanganika.datahighway.com#/democracy

 * The first step is to submit a preimage of the proposal.
 Click on _Submit preimage_

 * Choose _system_ as call and _setCode_ as function

 * Click the _code_ input field, and select the Wasm binary that defines the upgraded runtime:
-  `target/release/wbuild/datahighway-runtime/datahighway_runtime.compact.wasm`
+  `target/release/wbuild/datahighway-parachain-runtime/datahighway_parachain_runtime.compact.compact.wasm`
-  * Note: If you get errosr then copy the `datahighway_runtime.compact.compressed.wasm` file instead
+  * Note: Ensure that you use the "compact" file

 * Copy the preimage hash.
 This represents the proposal.
 You will use this hash when submitting the actual proposal.